 New York Methodist Hospital’s Pulmonary Hypertension Center offers a multidisciplinary approach:

-- A weekly dedicated PH clinic makes it easy to obtain appointments.
+- Our weekly dedicated pulmonary hyptertension clinic makes it easy for patients to obtain appointments.

 - A nurse who specializes in the care of PH patients is available to help patients with questions, problems and obtaining medications.